Satoshin-D/Re-cap-the-gypsies-curse/README.md

 ~

 Attacks that hack a PC through email without links or attachments, known as zero-click or zero-interaction attacks, exploit vulnerabilities in how email clients or operating systems process message components.

+Based on reporting from cybersecurity firms and law enforcement, there was no direct BlackSuit ransomware attack on Kansas City, MO, in 2023.
+However, multiple high-profile ransomware incidents did affect organizations in the Kansas City metropolitan area in 2023 and 2024, including one by the BlackSuit group against Kansas City, Kansas, in 2024.
+BlackSuit ransomware attack on Kansas City, Kansas
+In June 2024, the BlackSuit ransomware group published hundreds of sensitive police files from the Kansas City, Kansas (KCK), Police Department on its leak website.
+The group listed KCKPD as a victim after the department refused to pay its ransom demand.
+The stolen files reportedly included folder names such as "Drone Pics," "Evidence Room," and "Finance," with some files dating back to 2016.